-A team from OSU-Cascades scanned the literature for measures that explored resilience beyond the individual perspective to include relational, community, and cultural factors.
+A team from Oregon State University Cascades in Bend, Oregon scanned the literature for measures that explored resilience beyond the individual perspective to include relational, community, and cultural factors.
 They also looked for something free, short, trustworthy, strengths-based, culturally responsive, and available in multiple languages.

-This collaborative measurement-focused project between TRACEs and OSU-Cascades was an effort to collect and organize easy-to-use measures that have been developed to assess resilience-promoting factors (aka protective factors).
-OSU-Cascades researchers collaborated with leaders from the TRACEs initiative to develop a collection of resilience-promoting measures that may be useful here in Central Oregon.
+This collaborative measurement-focused project between TRACEs (Trauma, Resiliency, and Adverse Childhood Experiences) Central Oregon and Oregon State University Cascades was an effort to collect and organize easy-to-use measures that have been developed to assess resilience-promoting factors (aka protective factors).
+OSU-Cascades researchers collaborated with leaders from the TRACEs initiative to develop a collection of resilience-promoting measures that may be useful here in Central Oregon (Deschutes, Crook, and Jefferson Counties) in an effort to better understand and measure resilience.
 OSU-Cascades faculty and students collated and organized existing, validated and easy-to-use measures.
 Then they developed and provided details about this collection in this password-protected online platform so that TRACEs community partners across service sectors could consider using strength-based measures.

 In addition, researchers identified a select core set of resilience-promoting measures (see Shared Measures for more details) that could be used in Central Oregon across ages, counties and sectors.
 The goal being that if we can measure these protective factors, then we can also work together to nurture those protective factors.

 Protective factors are typically organized into three categories: Individual-level, Family/Relational-level and Community-level protective factors.
 This collection of measures also includes a fourth category, General resilience measures.
 These general measures were designed to assess more than one protective factor or to assess general resilience-promoting factors.